aturner-epcc/uknss-benchmark-ior_mdtest/README.mdtest.N10.md

   for a test with 16 processes per node) to ensure that each test phase (read, stat, and delete) is performed on a different node.

-The following command-line flags MUST NOT be changed or omitted:
+### The following command-line flags MUST NOT be changed or omitted:

 * `-F` - only operate on files, not directories
 * `-C` - perform file creation test
 * `-T` - perform file stat test
 * `-r` - perform file remove test

-**To run mdtest where each MPI process acts on its own directoryi**, an appropriate `mdtest` command-line invocation will add the `-u` option:
+**To run mdtest where each MPI process acts on its own directory**, an appropriate `mdtest` command-line invocation will add the `-u` option:

     mpirun -np 64 ./mdtest -F -C -T -r -n 16384 -d /scratch -N 16 -u